kirstenstark/stringmatch_typed_naming/README.md

 The functions were also used for our preprint: add-preprint-here.

 ## Beta Version for online feedback
 I've also added a jsPsych plugin that assesse the correctness of participants' responses by using the Levenshtein distance as implemented by [Andrei Mackenzie] (https://gist.github.com/andrei-m/982927) and the custom functiosn previously discribed.
 This plugin several options implemented to be customized, but is still relatively bound to the paradigm it was programmed for.
 A more general implementation is to be added soon.
+For now, you can find the plugin [here] (https://github.com/kirstenstark/stringmatch_typed_naming/blob/main/online_implementation_jspsych/jspsych-levenshtein_distance.js).

 ## Citation
 If you decide to use these functions, I'd be happy if you would cite them: